 Paul Fothergill graduated with a B.Sc. in Astrophysics from University College London.
 He has broad experience of commercial activities both in the UK and abroad which has seen him work on European Commission projects and develop cyber security programmes for both public and private stakeholders.

-Paul has a passion for combining information security aspects of computer networking, digital forensics and programming is applied to a M.Sc.
-Information Security research project for the Open University and in developing academic programmes for commercial bodies and IT training leaders in security.
+Paul has a passion for combining information security aspects of computer networking, digital forensics and programming, which is currently applied to an M.Sc.
+Information Security research project for the Open University.
+He also develops academic programmes for commercial bodies and IT training leaders in security.